Top Legal Trends to Follow (2021-2023)

-The legal industry’s resistance to change is well documented.
-In the past, law firms have been known to take a cautious approach and maintain a fixed mindset.
+In the past, law firms have been known to take a cautious approach towards change.

-But, as many have realized in 2020, those who maintain this approach may end up closing their doors.
-Changes are happening and trends are emerging in the legal industry.
-Learn about four of them here.
+But, as many have realized over the last year, those who maintain the status quo may end up closing their doors.

 Searches for "document automation" over the last 5 years.